-Line 418 includes:
+Line 418 includes revenues from:

 - Information services.

 - O Information services offering a capability for generating, acquiring, storing, transforming, processing, retrieving, utilizing, or making available information via telecommunications are not included in the universal service or other fund contribution bases.
+For example, wireless text messaging services including Short Message Service (SMS) and Multimedia Messaging Service (MMS), voice mail, call moderation, and call transcription services are information services.
 Information services do not include any use of any such capability for the management, control, or operation of a telecommunications system or the management of a telecommunications service.
-For example, voice mail, call moderation, and call transcription services are information services.
-Revenues allocated to these services should be reported on Line 418.

-- Revenues for the provision of broadband transmission offered on a non-common-carrier basis to providers of broadband Internet access
+- The provision of broadband transmission offered on a non-common-carrier basis to providers of broadband Internet access

+- The provision of broadband transmission service offered on a common-carrier basis by rate-ofreturn carriers that are exempt from contribution obligations on those services pursuant to Commission order

-- Revenues for the provision of broadband Internet access
+- The provision of broadband Internet access

 - Published directory services

 - Billing and collection services

 - Inside wiring

 - Inside wiring maintenance insurance

 - Pole attachments

 - Open video systems (OVS)

 - Cable leased access

 - Cable service

-- Direct broadcast satellite (DBS) service - Revenues from the sale, lease, installation, maintenance, or insurance of customer premises equipment (CPE) - Revenues from the sale or lease of transmission facilities, such as dark fiber or bare transponder capacity, that are not provided as part of a telecommunications service or as a UNE. - Late payment charges - Charges imposed by the filer for customer checks returned for non-payment - Revenues from telecommunications provided in a foreign country where the traffic does not transit the United States or where the provider is offering service as a foreign carrier, i.e., a carrier licensed in that country.
+- Direct broadcast satellite (DBS) service

+- The sale, lease, installation, maintenance, or insurance of customer premises equipment (CPE)

+- The sale or lease of transmission facilities, such as dark fiber or bare transponder capacity, that are not provided as part of a telecommunications service or as a UNE.

+- Late payment charges

+- Charges imposed by the filer for customer checks returned for non-payment

+- Revenues from telecommunications provided in a foreign country where the traffic does not transit the United States or where the provider is offering service as a foreign carrier, i.e., a carrier licensed in that country.